Adam Pompey: Background

 Pompey was born in Auckland, New Zealand.
 He attended Wesley College in Auckland.

 He played in the NRL Under-20s for the Sydney Roosters and, while under contract there, played also for the Roosters' feeder club, the Wyong Roos.

 Career

 2019

 Pompey made his first grade debut for the Warriors against the Cronulla-Sutherland Sharks in round 18 of the 2019 NRL season.
 In round 24 2019, Pompey scored his first NRL try in the Warriors 10-31 loss to the South Sydney Rabbitohs at Mt Smart Stadium in Auckland.

 2020

 In round 16 of the 2020 NRL season, Pompey scored two tries in a 36-6 victory over Newcastle at Scully Park in Tamworth.

 2021

 In round 3 of the 2021 NRL season, Pompey scored the match winning try in a 34-31 win over the Canberra Raiders.

 2022

 Pompey made a total of 19 appearances for the New Zealand club in the 2022 NRL season as they finished 15th on the table.

+2023

+In round 6 of the 2023 NRL season, Pompey scored two tries for New Zealand in their 34-24 loss against Newcastle.

+Pompey played a total of 27 matches for New Zealand in the 2023 NRL season as the club finished fourth and qualified for the finals.
+In the 2023 preliminary final, Pompey missed all three conversion attempts at goal and was sin binned for a professional foul in the second half as New Zealand lost 42-12 against Brisbane.

+2024

+Pompey made 15 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

+2025

+On 18 February, the New Zealand Warriors announced that Pompey had re-signed with the club until the end of the 2027 season.

+In round 8 of the 2025 NRL season, Pompey scored two tries for New Zealand in their 26-12 victory over Newcastle.

+Pompey played every game for New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.